charles-e/new-c2lem/src/books/_BIP/The Pillow Book.md

 * <span meta="35.6@2025-08-01T20:59:41.167Z"></span> “A branch of plum from which the blossoms had fallen arrived one day from the Privy Chamber, with the message: ‘What do you make of this?’
 My response was simply, ‘The flowers have already scattered.’
 1”

+* <span meta="35.6@2025-08-03T23:16:29.388Z"></span> “A branch of plum from which the blossoms had fallen arrived one day from the Privy Chamber, with the message: ‘What do you make of this?’
+My response was simply, ‘The flowers have already scattered.’
+1 When they learned of my reply, a large group of senior courtiers who were seated in the Black Door room set about chanting this poem.
+His Majesty happened to overhear, and remarked, ‘This is a better response than merely writing a good poem.
+She’s made a fine answer.”
+(can you imagine having everyone pay attention to you like this?)

+* <span meta="36.3@2025-08-04T05:20:27.797Z"></span> “It’s most distressing to see someone thin and swarthy dressed in a see-through gossamer-silk shift.”

+* <span meta="39.1@2025-08-06T02:48:27.434Z"></span> “[120] Awkward and pointless things – A large ship left beached by the tide.
+A great tree that’s blown over in the wind, and lies there on its side with its roots in the air.
+An inconsequential little man strutting about scolding a retainer.”

+* <span meta="39.6@2025-08-06T20:44:34.818Z"></span> “[124] It’s beautiful the way the water drops hang so thick and dripping on the garden plants after a night of rain in the ninth month, when the morning sun shines fresh and dazzling on them.
+Where the rain clings in the spider webs that hang in the open weave of a screening fence or draped on the eaves, it forms the most moving and beautiful strings of white pearly drops.
+I also love the way, when the sun has risen higher, the bush clover, all bowed down beneath the weight of the drops, will shed its dew, and a branch will suddenly spring up though no hand has touched it.
+And I also find it fascinating that things like this can utterly fail to delight others.”